-Camping in Thorsborne Trail
+Camping on the Thorsborne Trail

 Permits and fees

 Camping permits are required for camping along the Thorsborne trail and fees apply.
 To help minimise impact and to maintain the wilderness setting, permits are issued for a maximum of 40 people on the trail at any one time.
 The largest group size is six.
 For this reason, Thorsborne Trail camping permits are difficult to secure during peak walking season April-September.

 Group bookings and mountain access approval must be obtained through the Queensland Parks and Wildlife Service (QPWS) before going to the island.